eyra/port/README.md

 }
 ```

-Change implementation of [index.tsx](src/index.tsx) to support your new worker file:
+Change the implementation of [index.tsx](src/index.tsx) to support your new worker file:

 ```Typescript
 const workerFile = new URL('./framework/processing/my_worker.js', import.meta.url)